kiat/tx-soil-moisture/data-cleanup/README.md

 - ```missing_cleaned_data/Station1_missing_timestamps.csv```
   - A list recording the timestamp (by hour) and parameter that is missing
 - ```missing_cleaned_data/Station1_cleaned_data.csv```
   - A cleaned dataset that combines both  MET and SWC datasets, with invalid values removed.
-The missing data and individual missing timestamps were found by using this dataset/
+The missing data and individual missing timestamps were found by using this dataset

 ### How to run cleaning_script.py:

-Add environment variables first in terminal
+Add environment variables in terminal first.
 ```
 export SOIL_DATA_DIR=/path/to/soil_station
 export MET_DATA_DIR=/path/to/met_station
 ```

-Then
+Then, you can run the following.
 ```
 python3 cleaning_script.py --station #
 ```